dfp-ch/docs/041.fincast/11.concepts/docs.md

 * Person
 * Dependent (child) (nyi)
 * Holding (no product entity)
-* internal Cash (sum of all bank accounts)
-* external Cash (created by fincast)

-## Holding Structure
+## Holding Granularity

-Before we dive into rebalancing, we need to introduce the general structure of holdings and the concept of __buffer assets__.
-Buffer assets are typically investment accounts, but can be any other asset that is a. liquid and b. not earmarked for a specific purpose.
-These are the assets we would use to cover a negative cashflow in the year, but which can also be filled through positive cashflow.

-Holding granularity for Projection, this is a mixture of what is mandated by fincast and what is domain model convention:
+The holding granularity for projection is a mixture of what is mandated by fincast and domain model convention:
-* __external Cash__ (mandated by __fincast__): placeholder for all external cash holdings
+* __external Cash__ (mandated and created by __fincast__): placeholder for all external cash holdings
-* __internal Cash__ (mandated by __fincast__): all non-dedicated (see below) cash holdings are aggregated into one internal cash holding
+* __internal Cash__ (mandated by __fincast__): all bank account holdings are aggregated into one internal cash holding
-* dedicated holdings (account or investments, anything possible acctually)
+* __dedicated holdings__ (bank account or investments, anything possible acctually)
-  * regulated retirement provision products (AHV, BVG, 3a)
+  * regulated, personal retirement provision products (AHV, BVG, 1e, 3a)
-  * large and/or illiquid assets (real estate) and liabilites (mortgage)
+  * large and/or illiquid assets (real estate, "whisky collection") and liabilites (mortgage)
-  * client mandated buckets (f.ex. "my whisky collection"), these buckets are supposed to be linked to a specific goal or concern, i.e. not to be used for general rebalancing
+  * __bucket Investments__ (client mandated buckets) which are typically linked to a specific goal or concern
-* __buffer asset(s)__: one (or more, linked by weights) investment account(s) that are used to buffer excess cash
+* __buffer Investment__: analoguos to internal cash, sum of all non-bucket investments, one (or more, linked by weights) investment account(s) that are used to buffer excess cash. buffer holdings are typically investment accounts, but can be any other asset that is a. liquid and b. not earmarked for a specific purpose. these are the assets we would use to cover a negative cashflow in the year, but which can also be filled through positive cashflows.

 ## Result